s-mallat/CreativeMaking_Journal_T2/README.md

-<h1>Creative Making | Journal</h1>
-<h1>Term 2</h1>
+Creative Making: Advanced Visualization & Computational Environments Term 2 Journal

-<h3>This repository contains weekly updates of all the homeworks for the Advanced Visualization & Computational Environments class for the MSc Creative Computing</h3>
+This repository contains weekly updates of all the homeworks for the Advanced Visualization & Computational Environments class for the MSc Creative Computing